Impact of Charge Transfer Inefficiency on transit light-curves: A correction strategy for PLATO: CTI and its impact on transit depth

 Due to thermo-elastic dilatation of the platform during observations and the kinematic aberration, stars in the PLATO focal plane can drift horizontally by up to approximately 1.3 pixels per quarter, corresponding to the very maximum drift at the edge of the field of view \citep{Samadi_2019}.
 For a transit duration of 30~hours, this horizontal drift scales from 1.3~pixels over three months to about 0.014~pixels over 30~hours.

 We calculated the bias on transit depth due to CTI for cases corresponding to nominal mission lifetime of 4 years and extended mission lifetime of 8 years.
 We also incorporated positional dependence, based on the imagette's location in a region of high or low CTI.
 We evaluated three representative CCD positions, bottom left (A), top left (B), and top right (C), corresponding to different trap density regimes derived from Eq.\ref{eq:cnt_true} (see Fig.\ref{fig:trap_density_ccd}).
-The bottom left corner (A) is the region with the lowest cumulative trap density.
-Conversely, the top right corner (C) has the highest cumulative trap density.
-The top left corner (B) represents an intermediate case.
+The bottom-left corner (A) is the region with the lowest cumulative trap density.
+Conversely, the top-right corner (C) has the highest cumulative trap density.
+The top-left corner (B) represents an intermediate case.

-To quantify the impact of CTI on transit light-curves, we defined the photometric bias, \(\Delta\), as the difference between the pristine transit depth (no CTI) and the CTI-affected depth, expressed in both pixels-per-million (ppm) and percentage.
+To quantify the impact of CTI on transit light curves, we defined the photometric bias, \(\Delta\), as the difference between the pristine transit depth (no CTI) and the CTI-affected depth, expressed in both pixels-per-million (ppm) and percentage.
 Table~\ref{table:table_2} reports the impact of CTI on the transit depth of an Earth-sized planet transiting a solar-type star with $m_V = 11$ under different mission durations and trap density scenarios.
 For completeness, it also presents the corresponding bias for a bright star ($m_V = 9$) and a faint star ($m_V = 13$) in a region of high CTI (position C) during the extended 8-year mission.
 It is worth noting that these calculations were done for the worst CCD (among all the cameras), i.e. for the CCD with the highest maximum in the TNID.

 The pristine and CTI-affected transit depths associated with an Earth-sized planet orbiting a solar-type star are shown in Fig.~\ref{fig:transit_depth_bias} for the worst-case scenario, corresponding to an 8-year mission and an imagette located in a high-CTI region (position~C).
 The photometric bias is clearly visible: CTI causes an overestimation of the transit depth.